lmc-eu/spirit-design-system/packages/codemods/src/transforms/v2/web-react/README.md

 ## Included Scripts

-### `v2/web-react/dropdown-tooltip-flow-placement` — Dropdown & Tooltip Flow placements
+### `v2/web-react/dropdown-tooltip-flow-placement` — Dropdown & Tooltip Flow Placements

 This codemod updates the placement props in `Dropdown` and `Tooltip` components.
 It transforms removed non-flow-related placements to their flow-related counterparts.